turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 Here are some ideas:
 * **Extremely thoroughly Refactoring:**
-  - Carefully compare your work to the rubric and refactor to ensure the work you're submitting is an excellent, thorough demonstration of your skill and compentency in React, Router and Cypress
+  - Carefully compare your work to the rubric and refactor to ensure the work you're submitting is an excellent, thorough demonstration of your skill and compentency in React, Router and Cypress.
+If you choose this option, be prepared to specific refactoring you did.
 * **Responsive Design:**
   - Ensure your application is fully responsive across small, medium and large breakpoints
 * **More React and/or Router practice:**